Relating random matrix map enumeration to a universal symbol calculus for recurrence operators in terms of Bessel-Appell polynomials: Abstract

 \section{Abstract}

 Maps are polygonal cellular networks on Riemann surfaces.
-This paper completes a program of constructing {\it closed form} general representations for the enumerative generating functions associated to maps of fixed but arbitrary genus.
-These closed form expressions have a universal character in the sense that they are independent of the explicit valence distribution of the tiling polygons.
-Nevertheless the valence distributions may be recovered from the closed form generating functions by a remarkable {\it unwinding identity} in terms of the Appell polynomials generated by Bessel functions.
-Our treatment, based on random matrix theory and Riemann-Hilbert problems for orthogonal polynomials reveals the generating functions to be solutions of nonlinear conservation laws and their prolongations.
+This paper analyzes the construction of {\it closed form} general representations for the enumerative generating functions associated to maps of fixed but arbitrary genus.
+The method of construction developed here involves a novel asymptotic symbol calculus for difference operators based on the relation between spectral asymptotics for Hermitian random matrices and asymptotics of orthogonal polynomials with exponential weights.
+These closed form expressions have a universal character in the sense that they are independent of the explicit valence distribution of the cellular networks within a broad class.
+Nevertheless the valence distributions may be recovered from the closed form generating functions by a remarkable {\it unwinding identity} in terms of Appell polynomials generated by Bessel functions.
+Our treatment reveals the generating functions to be solutions of nonlinear conservation laws and their prolongations.
 This characterization enables one to gain insights that go beyond more traditional methods that are purely combinatorial.
-Universality results are connected to stability results for characteristic singularities of conservation laws that were studied by Caflisch, Ercolani, Hou and Landis \cite{CEHL93} as well as directly related to universality results for random matrix spectra as described by Deift et al \cite{DKMVZ}.
+Universality results are connected to stability results for characteristic singularities of conservation laws that were studied by Caflisch, Ercolani, Hou and Landis \cite{CEHL93} as well as directly related to universality results for random matrix spectra.

 {\bf keywords:} random matrices, Toda lattices, Motzkin paths, string equations, conservation law hierarchies, map enumeration, combinatorial generating functions, Hopf algebras, orthogonal polynomials, Appell polynomials